-Working Films uses documentaries to advance social justice and environmental protection.
+Working Films positions documentaries to advance social justice and environmental protection.

 Recognizing the power of film to inspire, we position documentaries to increase civic engagement and shift culture at the local, state, and national level.
 We offer funding and in-kind support to underrepresented filmmakers.
 And, we share our learning and foster dialogue to further the field of documentary for change.
 We lead conversations and trainings with grassroots groups and nonprofits to ensure that nonfiction media is increasingly embraced as a critical resource in their strategies for social change.

-Our work is made possible with generous support from the Ford Foundation, John D. and Catherine T. MacArthur Foundation, Kendeda Fund, Perspective Fund, Putnam Foundation, Southern Partners Fund, the Z. Smith Reynolds Foundation, and individual donors.
+Our work is made possible with generous support from the Ford Foundation, John D. and Catherine T. MacArthur Foundation, Kendeda Fund, North Carolina Local News Lab Fund, Perspective Fund, Putnam Foundation, the Z. Smith Reynolds Foundation, and individual donors.

 STAFF